hmrc/customs-data-store/README.md

 ## POST /eori/eori-history-third-party

-An endpoint to retrieve the historic EORIs of a given third party EORI (not the logged in user's EORI)
+An endpoint to retrieve the historic EORIs of a given third party EORI (not the logged-in user's EORI).

 ### Example request